ibadetazemi/SQL-Project/QA.md

 (Answer: My risk areas include: Unknown weak points, deleted data, multiple data sources, "Clean" data needs to replace "Old" data and consistant, costly maintencance. )

+Provide the SQL queries used to execute the QA process below:

 Question 1: Which cities and countries have the highest level of transaction revenues on the site?

 SQL Queries: